Somarrose/Column-management/README.md

 2. To activate the environment after successful installation of dependencies.
 Type:
 > pipenv shell

+3. If the app is being run for the first time the database will also need to be initialized.
+To properly initialize run:
+> flask db init
+> flask db upgrade

 3. Once the environment has been activated.
 The app can be run by simply typing:
 > flask run